Hello! I am Dr. Megan Klabunde

 Frequently Asked Questions About Telepsychology

 What is telepsychology?
 It uses technology during the process of therapy.
-It can include communicating by various applications, email, text or video conferencing tools such as Zoom or Skype.
+It can include communicating by various applications, email, text or video conferencing tools.
 Video conferencing sessions make it easier for patients throughout California to have access expert care by Dr. Klabunde.
 Please contact Dr. Klabunde if you have additional questions about her telepsychology services.

 Dr. Klabunde uses video conferencing software so that she can treat patients who may have a hard time coming to her office.
 Although telepsychology can be just as effective as in person therapy for some conditions, it is a different experience than in-person therapy.
 Specifically, it may feel similar to talking with a friend via skype.
 You are not there with them in person, but you still can communicate with them well over the computer.